dataGriff/AzureFundamentals/README.md

 You can use a direct local repo in a web app!

-how to set your username
+how to set your username and email
 ```
 git config --global user.name "griff"
+git config --global user.email "griff@thing.com"
 ```

 ## Linux Command